Research Projects

 The prestigious NHMRC Centres of Research Excellence funding scheme supports clinical, health services and public health research that aims to improve health outcomes for Australians and promote the translation of research outcomes into policy and/or practice.
 The intent is to bring together some of Australia’s best health and medical researchers in collaborations to explore and develop new solutions to significant health problems.
 Funded centres focus on health issues of profound importance for patients and communities.

-What drives the investigation team?
+What drove the investigation team?

-What type of projects does STRIDE undertake?
+What type of projects did STRIDE undertake?

 • Strengthening community engagement in quality improvement processes.
 This aims to develop, refine and test methods, tools and strategies for effective consumer and community engagement in quality improvement processes to enhance service responsiveness to community and consumer needs and improve health care outcomes.